jeffreykegler/hoonlint/misc/whitespace.md

 Within each row,
 the runsteps are slotted in lexical order.

-### Running-shared inter-line alignment
+### Running-inherited inter-line alignment

-If a runstep is a basic syntax hoon, the runechildren of the basic syntax hoon may have a **running-shared** inter-line alignment.
+If a runstep is a basic syntax hoon, the runechildren of the basic syntax hoon may have a **running-inherited** inter-line alignment.
-In running-shared inter-line alignment, every basic syntax hoon is a row.
+In running-inherited inter-line alignment, every basic syntax hoon is a row.
 Within each row,
 first the rune of the hoon is slotted,